Calling Test

 3. Take the Step

-You do not need to feel brave.
+You don't need to feel brave.
 You need to move.

-The courage does not come before the step.
+The courage doesn't come before the step.
 It comes during.

 4. Let God Handle the Outcome